 What about copper connections that make up the delivery system for the propane?
 Have you ever had a bolt loosen on your hockey helmet, bicycle, stroller, frying pan?
 Of course!
 Threaded connections can come loose.
 Make sure your technician is inspecting the complete system.

-There are two tests that are important to do each year.
-A propane leak test and a propane pressure test.
+Two types of RV propane testing tests are important to do each year; a propane leak test and a propane pressure test.